Dark Mode Light Mode

 I’m not sure if this is the case at every Chinese company but at the club I worked in Shanghai there were Level 1, 2 and 3 bosses.

-A Level 3 boss is a guy who is on the work floor everyday, incharge of all operations.
-He was the first guy I met and I talked with him about my contract and salary.
+A Level 3 boss is a guy who is on the work floor every day, in charge of all operations.
+He was the first guy I met, and I talked with him about my contract and salary.
 Above him there is a level 2 boss, a big guy always wearing expensive outfits.
-He was there occasionaly, just walking around.
+He was there occasionally, just walking around.
 I only met a level 1 boss one time.
 This is more like an investor.

-Even the level 2 and 3 bosses were acting different and nervous.
-He was walking around and at some point the level 3 boss told me to go to him and give a hand.
+Even the level 2 and 3 bosses were acting differently and nervously.
+He was walking around, and at some point, the level 3 boss told me to go to him and give a hand.
 I said ‘it’s nice to meet you!’ in Chinese.
 He thought I could speak Chinese and started talking, but I had no idea what he was saying.
 So I just smiled and waved…

-After the level 1 boss left we had to go into a meeting with the level 2 boss.
+After the level 1 boss left, we had to go into a meeting with the level 2 boss.
 H wanted to make some changes in the building.
-On the 5th floor was the club, on the 6th floor there were huge karaoke VIP rooms, each with a different interior and styling.
-Us and a team of employees had to follow him while we walked through these rooms.
+On the 5th floor was the club, on the 6th floor, there were huge karaoke VIP rooms, each with a different interior and styling.
+A team of employees and I had to follow him while we walked through these rooms.

-The first thing he mentioned was the main door that openen to the outside, he wanted to change that to a door opening to the inside, which makes a better entrance.
-A guy said, but that’s a fire exit, it has to open to the outside.
+The first thing he mentioned was the main door that opened to the outside, he wanted to change that to a door opening to the inside, which makes a better entrance.
+A guy said, But that’s a fire exit, it has to open to the outside.
 Nope, didn’t matter, just change it the boss said!

-It was interesting to see whatever the boss says, will happen, even tho it was not the smartest of ideas.
+It was interesting to see that whatever the boss says will happen, even tho it was not the smartest of ideas.
 And above all, he could change his mind next week entirely.

 But I don’t even speak Chinese!